smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 3. Hence, find the equation of the tangent line. \(y=...\)

 Since all three parts refer to one polynomial, if randomly generated questions are being used then each of these parts needs to reference a single randomly generated equation.
-Hence parts 1.-3. really form one item.
+(I would not mention randomisation at this stage as it has not been discussed at all yet) Hence parts 1.-3. really form one item.
 Notice here that part 1. is independent of the others.
 Part 2. requires both the first and second inputs.
 Part 3. could easily be marked independently, or take into account parts 1 & 2.
 Notice also that the teacher may choose to award "follow on" marking.